Skincare routines need to be season specific.

 Let’s not make the mistake of focusing our summer skincare tips on just the skin of the face.
 The rest of your body needs attention too.

 Remember to exfoliate your skin once a week, focusing especially on the knees, elbows and heels.
-Pat in a light moisturising lotion onto your skin immediately after exfoliating.
+Pat in a light moisturizing lotion onto your skin immediately after exfoliating.

 Bare legs and arms get more sun exposure and need more care as well.
 Don’t forget your lips!
 The sun can be extremely drying and harsh on your lips so keep that lip balm handy.